 At the same time, we will work to develop and expand cooperative and alliance partners in the digital domain.
 Through these efforts, we will bolster and expand the systems that enable us to be deeply involved in our clients' business strategies from the deliberation stage and use digital technologies to create new value.

-Review of the Medium-Term Management Plan
+Strategies to Create Value Review of the Medium-Term Management Plan